-- Land use changes which might have significant effects on freshwater values; - iv.
-Areas particularly sensitive to land use changes, such as sensitive aquifers and watershort catchments; - v.
+- Research and share information relevant to the effects of land use on water, including: - i.
+The values supported by the catchment; - ii.
+Riparian vegetation cover or any land cover which contributes to supporting freshwater values, such as tussock grasslands; - iii.
+Land use changes which might have significant effects on freshwater values; - iv.
+Areas particularly sensitive to land use changes, such as sensitive aguifers and watershort catchments; - v.
 The effects of land use on erosion; - b.
 Research and share information relevant to the effects of land use on: - i.
 Coastal network infrastructure; - ii.
 Coastal values; - iii.
 Coastal hazards; - iv.
 Riparian vegetation cover or any land cover which contributes to supporting coastal values, or mitigating coastal hazards; - v.
-Areas particularly sensitive to land use changes. - 5.2.3 City and district councils will: - a.
-Research demographic changes including the relationship between housing demand and population growth and residential capacity within existing urban areas. - b.
+Areas particularly sensitive to land use changes.

+5.2.3 City and district councils will:

+Research demographic changes including the relationship between housing demand and population growth and residential capacity within existing urban areas.

+- b.
 When considering land use, development or subdivision by consent, share information with the regional council on any identified breaches to relevant regional rules, including: - i.
 Discharges to water, or to land, in circumstances which may result in contaminant entering water; - ii.
 Discharges to air; - iii.
+Discharges to land.

+Method 5.2 relief sought Appellant

+Method 5.2.1 Central Otago District

+The method be amended to refer to a description of soil defined in the RPS.
+Council

+13.3

+5.2.2 Regional, city and district councils will may: Central Otago District

+Council

+15.3

+F. 2.2 City, and district associate will recove Control Otopo District

+5.2.3 City and district councils will may:: Central Otago District Council

+15.3

+15.5

+The inventory and mapping of soil resources and their suitablility for rural Central Otago District

+land use intensification Council

+14.3

+Amend as follows: Dunedin City Council

+Method 5 Research, Monitoring and Reporting 37

+5.2 Research

+5.2.1 The regional council will:

+f.
+Provide city and district councils with regional data on the quantity and

+composition of waste being deposited to landfill disposal facilities for waste

+assessments;

+5.3 State of Environment reporting

+- 5.3.1 Regional, city and district councils will: - a.
+Carry out state of the environment reporting in accordance with s35 of the RMA.

+Method 5.3 relief sought Appellant

+Method 5.3.1 the methods be deleted.
+Central Otago District

+Council

+16.3

-Discharges to land. - 5.3 State of Environment reporting - 5.3.1 Regional, city and district councils will: - a.
-Carry out state of the environment reporting in accordance with s35 of the RMA. - 5.4 RMA plan effectiveness reporting - 5.4.1 Regional council will develop appropriate indicators and measures for the RPS within 12 months, report on the efficiency and effectiveness of the RPS based on those indicators and measures, and review those indicators and measures every five years. - 5.4.2 Regional, city and district councils will: - a.
+5.4 RMA plan effectiveness reporting

+- 5.4.1 Regional council will develop appropriate indicators and measures for the RPS within 12 months, report on the efficiency and effectiveness of the RPS based on those indicators and measures, and review those indicators and measures every five years. - 5.4.2 Regional, city and district councils will: - a.
 Include indicators for determining plan effectiveness in all plans developed under the RMA; - b.
-Report on the efficiency and effectiveness of plans based on those indicators. - 5.5 Plan implementation reporting - 5.5.1 Regional, city and district councils will: - a.
+Report on the efficiency and effectiveness of plans based on those indicators.

+Method 5.4.2 relief sought Appellant

+Method 5.4.2 the methods be deleted.
+Central Otago District

+Council

+16.3

+5.5 Plan implementation reporting

+- 5.5.1 Regional, city and district councils will: - a.
 Monitor and report publicly on the achievement of regional and district plan objectives, policies and methods.